Want to boost pencil grip over the summer? Fine motor letter grab is your game.

-At Days with Grey, we like to pump the brakes on writing letters and first build finger and hand strength.
+At Days with Grey, we like to pump the brakes on writing letters and build finger and hand strength first.
 Taking this time for ideas like this to build fine motor strength is a big piece of the end game.
+Preschool activities need to be playful and encouraging to take risks.

 The big picture is that we want children to enjoy learning and hit milestones over time. (not before a child shows signs of readiness)

-Pushing writing letters before their hands are ready is like driving a car with no gas.
+Pushing writing letters before their hands are ready is like driving a car without gas.
 We don’t get very far if we don’t add what’s needed to help it go the distance.

 RELATED: I put together 50+ Fine Motor Activities for Kids.